gajus/redux-immutable/README.md

 * Domain reducer function is called regardless of whether it can handle the action.
 * The overhead of maintaining the boilerplate.

+To address these issues, `redux-immutable` adapts a pattern of convention over configuration.
+For documentation reference purposes, lets call it Canonical Reducer Composition.

+## Canonical Reducer Composition

-To address these issues, `redux-immutable` `combineReducers` requires that:
+To address the deficiencies of [Redux Reducer Composition](#redux-reducer-composition), `redux-immutable` `combineReducers` requires that:

 1. Reducers definition object registers domains (like Redux)
 1. Domain definition object registers actions